allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Select any type of event from the calendar or create a new one.

-A. If using a previously created event select the edit icon.
+1. If using a previously created event select the edit icon.

-B. Scroll down to Attachments \(bottom of display\), and click Add.
+2. Scroll down to Attachments \(bottom of display\), and click Add.

 2. For new event select More Details, scroll down to attachments \(bottom of display\), and click Add.